100Worte/api-documentation/README.md

 ### Java Tutorial
 This Project contains a JAVA tutorial that can be found in this repository that explains each call in detail.

-## Compotence Monitor Endpoint
+## Competence Monitor Endpoint

-The compotence monitor endpoint is called using a PUT Request on this link https://100worte.de/v1/api/competence_monitor/analyses .
+The competence monitor endpoint is called using a PUT request on this link https://100worte.de/v1/api/competence_monitor/analyses .
 The endpoint takes as an argument a JSON as following:

 ```
 {
   "title": "string",